florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 As a starting exercise, I am trying to recreate the examples and exploits from the [original paper](http://phrack.org/issues/49/14.html#article).
 The compiler / linker flags for `gcc` generally used are `-m32 -fno-stack-protector -U_FORTIFY_SOURCE -D_FORTIFY_SOURCE=0 -g -z execstack` (see e.g. the [common Makefile](./Makefile.common) and the [directory specific Makefile](./Smashing%20the%20stack%20-%20Aleph1/Makefile)).
+ASLR is turned off for this section.
-Without those, current stack overflow mitigation measures do not allow to successfully overflow the buffers on the stack as described in the paper.
+Without those measures, current stack overflow mitigation measures do not allow to successfully overflow the buffers on the stack as described in the paper.

 ## example3.c
-The executable only provided a segfault because the return address was incorrectly overwritten (checked with `gdb`).
+The executable only yielded a segfault because the return address was incorrectly overwritten (checked with `gdb`).
 In order to correctly overwrite the return address, it is necessary to change the offset from `buffer1` from `12` to `13`, as the offset was off by one byte.

 ## overflow1.c